mikalai-hryb/notes/terraform.md

 * Use local modules to organize and encapsulate your code
 * Use the public Terraform Registry to find useful modules
 * Publish and share modules with your team

+### How to install a TF module?

+You need to run `terraform init` or `terraform get` to install the module.
+TF installs the module into `.terraform/modules` within configuration's working directory.

+For local modules, Terraform will create a symlink to the module's directory.

+### What is the difference between a child module and submodule?

+Externally located modules are called child modules Embedded inside the current workspace are called submodules.

+### What is the cloud-init?

+Cloud-init is the industry standard multi-distribution method for cross-platform cloud instance initialisation.
+It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.

+### How cloud-init config looks like?

+It's a YAML config that starts with `#cloud-config` comment.

+### What is a block header?

+The block header is the block type and any quoted labels that follow it.

+### Is it possible to override TF blocks (variable, output, data, resource, terraform blocks)?

+Yes, blocks in `*_override.tf` or `override.tf` (.json extentions as well) files override blocks in normal configuration files.

+Keep in mind that the merging behavior is slightly different for each block type.